weathermanbarnes/wxlib/doc/source/api/diag.rst

 dynlib.diag
 ===========

 The diag module contains a set of diagnostic functions.
+A

 .. automodule:: dynlib.diag
    :members: